-BibleGateway.com
+BibleGateway.com © 2016 Village Missions

 BibleGateway.com is my absolute favorite online Bible search tool!
 It's completely user friendly and easy to navigate.
 You can search by passage (verse), keyword or topic.
-You © 2016 Village Missions version 4.1 108 can choose multiple versions of the Bible, including many of the contemporary translations and paraphrases, along with several foreign language translations.
+You can choose multiple versions of the Bible, including many of the contemporary translations and paraphrases, along with several foreign language translations.
 The site also offers a wealth of other Bible study resources such as an audio Bible, commentaries, e-books, dictionaries and study tools.